 - Stand facing a wall. - Place hands on the wall in front of you in line with your shoulders, and slightly wider than shoulder distance apart. - Bend at your elbows to slowly lower yourself toward the wall.
-Keep your body straight and chin tucked.
-Push yourself up to the starting position. - Perform 8-12 repetitions.
+Keep your body straight and chin tucked. - Push yourself up to the starting position.